-In the example in Figure 3, the graph shows that the SampleTool is stronger than the average of all tools when focusing on Weakness Class C. Both Precision and Recall for the tool are above average as evident by moving from the black dot upward, meaning higher Precision, and to the right, indicating higher Recall.
-SampleTool is less strong compared to the average of all tools relating to Weakness Class A. Both metrics are below average, and the line moves from the black dot downward, meaning less Precision, and to the left, indicating less Recall.
+In the example in Figure 3, the graph shows that the SampleTool is stronger than the average of all tools when focusing on Weakness Class C. Both Precision and Recall for the tool are above average as evident by the green data point and by moving from the black diamond upward, meaning higher Precision, and to the right, indicating higher Recall.
+SampleTool is less effective compared to the average of all tools relating to Weakness Class A as indicated by the red data point.
+Both metrics are below average, and the line moves from the black diamond downward, meaning less Precision, and to the left, indicating less Recall.